cheat-engine/cheat-engine/Cheat Engine/release/readme.txt

 Fixes:
 from 7.4.3 to 7.5:
+  vehdebug: Fixed a case where a new thread creation or other event would cause another event that would trigger at exactly the same time to get the exception ignored and just continued
   monodatacollector: fixed invoke method
   dotnetdatacollector: Fixed issue of loading a wrong version of dbgshim.dll fixed disassembling cvtdq2pd